 How much does it cost?

-The Eight Week Course held in Bristol £250
+The Eight Week Course held in Bristol £250, concessions are available.

 The course fee is payable in advance by bank order to Julia Richmond.
 (See small print below).